 Your Brasov tour will start with a stop in Piata Sfatului, Brasov’s picturesque main square where you will be offered a covrig, a popular and delicious Romanian street food that is similar to a Turkish simit and looks like a pretzel.
 Two hundred years ago, the city of Brasov sat literally on the border between the Austro-Hungarian empire and the Ottoman empire and its culture vividly reflects this.
 The snack you’ll try is a tasty symbol of that clash and a great introduction to Brasov.

 After a stroll down the Tampa promenade, we will stop at the fountain, where you can replenish your fluids with spring water straight from Tampa Mountain.
-We will then climb to the top of the 12-metre wall that surrounds the city for enchanting views across the church tops (a great photo opp!).

 After getting an aerial overview of Brasov, it’s time to delve deeply into some of its secret treasures.
 We will visit the Bastionul Țesătorilor (or Weaver's Bastion), St Nicholas Church (with its 'suspended cemetery' optical illusion), and the fairytale-esque Ecaterina Gate, the oldest gateway in the city.